 American Academy of Paediatrics.
 (2012).
 A policy statement: Breastfeeding and the use of human milk.
 Paediatrics, doi: 10.1542/peds.2011-3552. (update on the 2005 statement)

 When donated milk is received it is stored in a holding freezer until a donors blood test results become available and the milk is cleared for use.
 Known as raw milk at this stage it can be stored frozen for up to three months until it is pasteurised.
 The raw milk is defrosted and each donor’s milk is pooled into two to three batches (milk from different donors is not mixed) for tracking purposes.
 The milk is placed in bottles and pasteurised using the Holder method – heating the milk in a water bath to 62.5C for thirty minutes and quickly chilling the milk to 4C.
 The milk is then measured into various sized bottles, and refrozen for up to three months for use in the neonatal unit.

-The Sterifeed Pasteuriser holds up to nine litres of milk.
+The Sterifeed Pasteuriser holds up to eight litres of milk.
 Microscopy samples of milk are taken pre and post-pasteurisation from every batch and the milk is held in a ‘quarantine’ status until results are verified after forty-eight hours.
 A paper tracking and tracing inventory allows the milk to be tracked from donor to recipient.